 A bioregion’s borders are defined by natural boundaries such as mountain ranges, river catchments and soil types (all of which influence the types and range of plants and animals found there).
 As a result, each bioregion has a unique collection of ecological communities as well as different landscape patterns and threats to ecosystem integrity and biodiversity.

 Generally, a bioregion is smaller than an ecoregion, but larger than an ecosystem or catchment area.
 Ecoregions were defined globally by the World Wide Fund for Nature (WWF – website).
 In Australia, we have a widely accepted classification system called the Interim Biogeographic Regionalisation for Australia, version 7 (IBRA7), which has created 89 bioregions, and 419 sub-regions in Australia, based on the WWF system (“Australia’s bioregions (IBRA),” n.d.).

-The GreenPrints approach uses bioregions as the foundation of our program to create Earth centred governance.
+The GreenPrints approach uses bioregions as one of the key ways to think about, and work within, natural boundaries – and in turn, to create Earth centred governance.
 Bioregions offer the best starting point for describing, mapping and understanding what ecological limits are, and what ecologically healthy communities can look like in Australia.
-Many conservation and land management groups in Australia already use bioregions in conservation projects (Morgan, 2001) and consultation with our GreenPrints scientific advisory group confirmed that this is the best unit of analysis for the project.
+Many conservation and land management groups in Australia already use bioregions in conservation projects (Morgan, 2001) and consultation with our Greenprints scientific advisory group confirmed that this is an effective unit of analysis for the project.

 The benefits of a bioregional approach are threefold: By using bioregional ecological health as a starting point for human governance, we can:

 - develop our understanding of place and connection with our local Earth community;